Tab Time Machine

 Included eras

 Not one sepia filter.
-Five different web moods.
+Five recognizable old-web patterns.

 A cleaner, old-reader style for busy pages.